liip/LiipImagineBundle/Resources/doc/configuration.md

 There are several configuration options available:

- - `web_root` - must be the absolute path to you application's web root.
-This is used to determine where to put generated image files, so that apache will pick them up before handing the request to Symfony2 next time they are requested.

-    default: `%kernel.root_dir%/../web`

  - `data_root` - the absolute path to the location that original files should be sourced from.
 This option only changes the standard filesystem loader.

     default: `%kernel.root_dir%/../web`

- - `cache_prefix` - this is also used in the path for image generation, so as to not clutter your web root with cached images.
-For example by default, the images would be written to the `web/media/cache/` directory.

-    default: `/media/cache`

  - `cache` - default cache resolver